 While still a high schooler, Jim was determined to get a job in television.
 Late in his senior year, he heard of an opening at WTOP-TV, looking for “youngsters...who can manipulate marionettes.”
 Henson, despite his puppeteering club background, knew almost nothing about puppets, but he desperately wanted to work in TV.
 Before his interview, Henson frantically flipped through the two books on puppetry at the Northwestern school library.
 He and his friend Russell Wall built a set and a couple of puppets, and they drove off to the audition.
 The cramming paid off: along with a few others, Henson and Wall were hired for the station’s new Junior Morning Show.

 We’ve talked about other famous faces who got their start at WTOP, but Jim Henson’s short-lived career path was a lot rockier than Vin Scully’s.
-The Junior Morning Show hit a speedbump after being informed that it was violating child labor laws (three of the puppeteers were under fourteen), and was promptly cancelled after only three weeks on the air.
+The Junior Morning Show hit a speedbump after being informed that it was violating child labor laws (three of the puppeteers were under fourteen), and was promptly canceled after only three weeks on the air.
 Henson had caught the attention of the brass at the station, though, and they offered him a job on Saturday, a genuine variety show at which Henson was moderately successful.
 Still, when Saturday, too, went under, Jim was about ready to call it quits; puppeteering wasn’t his main interest, and he was about to start classes at the University of Maryland.
 However, word of the talented young puppeteer had got around, and he was offered another job at WRC-TV, D.C.’s local NBC affiliate.

 Consequently, Henson entered College Park as a budding artist whose talents were already being realized.
 He started as a studio art major, but realized that his interests in advertising, art, and design were (for some bizarre reason) the jurisdiction of the Home Economics program.
 Under this odd umbrella, he started taking the University’s brand-new puppeteering course in the fall of 1954.
 Having worked with puppets on television for several months, he had the most practical experience out of anyone in the class - including the professor, who specialized in jewelry making and took the class on because he was required to by the University as a condition of employment.
 Perhaps the most important part of the class for Jim, however, was meeting Jane Nebel, his future co-star and wife.
 Jane was impressed with Jim’s scriptwriting and puppet and set designs, and he in turn was blown away by her animated performances with the puppets.

 All the while, Henson was hard at work at WRC-TV, on a new show called Circle 4 Ranch.
 It was here that Henson created his first “muppets,” a combination of stick puppet and hand puppet, so called because he wanted a distinctive name for his creations.
-As had become a theme with the early programs to which Henson was hired, however, Ranch was cancelled within a few months.
+As had become a theme with the early programs to which Henson was hired, however, Ranch was canceled within a few months.
 True to form, he picked up another show offer almost immediately, with a spot on future Today Show star Willard Scott’s Afternoon.
 This was also the first time that he and Jane started collaborating regularly.
 This led very quickly to Jim and Jane’s first big break: after only two months on Afternoon, the network was sufficiently impressed to offer the pair their own show.

 If you were any kind of TV watcher in the DC area in the 1950s and early ‘60s, you probably saw Jim Henson’s first hit show, Sam and Friends.
 Sam and Friends was a sort of proto-Muppet Show, centering around the human puppet Sam, with a host of abstract creatures that participated in antics around him.
 The central conceit of the show, apparently, was that Sam, the reserved everyman, was interacting with his “Friends,” characters that were in his head, representing different parts of the psyche.
 This went over a lot of viewers’ heads, but you can’t blame them - the show was largely centered around slapstick and silly sketches and songs, although Henson would always insist on having the deeper meaning behind it.